Canadian court weighs bail for jailed CFO of China's Huawei

 The judge in Monday's bail hearing said he rolled the proceedings over to Tuesday at 10 a.m.
 PST (1 p.m.
 EDT/1800 GMT) because he wants to hear more about the issue of surety - who will take responsibility for Meng's actions if she is released.

-Meng's lawyer David Martin, who told the court high-tech surveillance devices and a 24-hour security detail would ensure his client does not flee and proposed a CUS$15 million (8.85 million pounds) bail guarantee, had offered her husband as surety.
+Meng's lawyer David Martin, who told the court high-tech surveillance devices and a 24-hour security detail would ensure his client does not flee and proposed a CUS$15 million (US$11.3 million) bail guarantee, had offered her husband as surety.

 But the judge and the public prosecutor called into question whether Meng's husband could perform this duty as he is not a resident of British Columbia, where Vancouver is located, and would not suffer if she were to breach her bail conditions.